-All options (both supply-side options and demand management measures) are assessed to the same level of detail, in line with the SEA legislative requirements, national SEA guidance and the UKWIR SEA guidance.
-The level of detail is consistent with the strategic nature of SEA.
+All options (both supply-side options and demand management measures) are assessed to the same level of detail.

 The assessments made use of a suite of environmental and social datasets that are available across the geographical footprint of all the measures under consideration.
 The HRA screening, WFD assessments and EARs also informed the assessments.